Skip to main content

 By your final year, you’ll bring together your studio training and therapeutic coursework through reflective projects that highlight your personal and professional growth in the field.

-Art therapy students develop a research poster centered on a question related to the art therapy profession, demonstrating how their inquiry is grounded in the social sciences and humanities.
+Art therapy students develop a research proposal centered on a question related to the art therapy profession, demonstrating the ability to generate robust research design and intervention plan.
+They have the opportunity to present their research posters on the College of Arts and Letters Student Research Day.
 Students also complete a portfolio of artwork that shows proficiency across multiple mediums and illustrates their understanding of art as a powerful tool for healing and transformation.